EmperorDan/ZSL/ZSL.md

 - We will begin by planning what we're going to do.
 We will do this by creating flowcharts, and conceptual mock-ups of are game.
 This will give us an idea of what are game will look like, and how to code it.
 We needed to have a presentation completed detailing are game and ideas for ZSL by october time.

 - The final presentation is to be attended by all members of the team.
 This is because of the importance of the event.
 Their will be a succesful developer on the panel, making this a potential opportunity.

-### Aims and Objectives
-- Create a game on the IOS platform.
-- Make game compatible for an IPAD.
-- 4 unique habitats have to be included in the game.
-- Create a demo of are design and present are ideas to ZSL.

 ### First meeting with ZSL (02/10/17)
 After being approched by ZSL we had a meeting with a representative Michelle.
 Michelle explained what she and her colleagues wanted from this application.
 She gave us a long talk on our effects to the environment.
 The talk was very informative and we all got relevant notes.